 2) Nutrition

-Nutrition is a subject all hygienists were educated on in school, but for some reason, we tend to shy away from this fundamental portion of good oral health.
-Hygienists are educated on what a healthy, nutritious diet is, but you don’t have to be a certified dietician.
-Discuss with patients how a healthy diet nourishes teeth and supporting structures in addition to cultivating a healthy microbiome, explaining to patients that they can feed or starve whatever bacteria they want in their mouth through diet.
-Good bacteria want whole, unprocessed foods, and bad bacteria love and thrive on sugar and processed foods.1
+Discuss with patients how a healthy diet nourishes teeth and supporting structures in addition to cultivating a healthy microbiome.
+Explain that they can feed or starve whatever bacteria they want in their mouth through diet.
+Good (commensal) bacteria want whole, unprocessed foods, and bad (pathogenic) bacteria love and thrive on sugar and processed foods.1

-Encourage patients to take note of what they eat in a day and challenge them to see if they can go a whole day without eating anything that comes in a paper or plastic container.
+Encourage patients to take note of what they eat in a day and challenge them to go a whole day without eating anything from a paper or plastic container.
 If they have never done this, it may be harder than they realized.
 If nothing else, it makes people stop and take notice of what they put in their mouths on an average day.

 3) pH

-The good news is even after all the abuse healthy biofilms have sustained over the holidays, the body’s microbiome has the innate ability to heal.
-Some small, day-to-day adjustments will make a big difference and have a huge impact on patients’ oral health.
+The good news is that even if the oral microbiome became imbalanced over the holidays, it has the ability to recover and return to a healthy state.
+Some small, day-to-day adjustments can make a big difference in helping improve patients’ oral health.
 Before they know it, their oral microbiome will be back in tip-top shape.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.